Jacob De Ghein Engraving with the profile of a 17th century soldier

 Description

-Jacob De Ghein, engraving of a soldier's profile, 1607.
-An engraving depicting a soldier in military uniform, representing an important example of late Mannerist printmaking art.
+Jacob De Ghein, engraving with a soldier's profile, 1607.
+An engraving depicting a soldier in military uniform, representing an important example of late Mannerist engraving art.
 De Gheyn, one of the most influential engravers of his time, dedicated most of his career to portraying military themes, which were particularly relevant in 17th-century Europe, marked by conflicts and wars.

 The central figure of the work, a soldier with a halberd, symbolizes not only authority and nobility but also the era in which innovative combat strategies and infantry organization, promoted by figures like Maurice of Nassau, changed the battlefield landscape in Europe.